-I can think of few better gifts than the gift of being comfortable in the water; that’s where it all starts.
+I can think of few better gift than the gift of being comfortable in the water; That’s where it all starts.

 A native of Orange County, I know the roads far and wide that lead to all the pools.The impact the culture of swimming in Orange County, and Southern California in general, had on me as a youth reaches not only to values and ideals learned, but to the myriad incredible people that instilled and perpetuated those ideals along the way.
 In what swimming encompassed, I would come to find a community and purpose that to this day exerts an unmistakable influence on the way I live my life.
 In turn, I feel I cannot help but reciprocate, if not in some small measure, the gifts and opportunities this community instilled in me.
 If I have my own things to pass on, I feel it necessary to acknowledge that those are only there through the foundation that those I will continue to look up to built.

 My first swim team was the YMCA in Costa Mesa just off the Back Bay.
 Stacy Zapolski, a Pepperdine Swimming grad, taught me how to flip turn properly; my Dad taught me the best he could.
 Hayley, my sister, and I were frequently baby-sat by Stacy, and a relationship grew between her and my family that exists to this day.
 There, my mother also met my stepfather, the man who would help raise Hayley and me with his two kids, Erin and Greg.
 From the Y I went to Summer League in Corona del Mar for a couple of wonderful years, all the while playing other sports, loving Baseball and schoolyard football.
 I started playing water polo at the age of eight at Corona del Mar under a staple of local aquatic sports, Ted Bandaruk (he taught my mother to swim at OCC).